MONU (magazine)

-MONU is an English-language, biannual magazine on urbanism that focuses on the city in a broad sense, including its politics, economy, geography, ecology, its social aspects, as well as its physical structure and architecture.
-Therefore, architecture is one of many fields covered by the magazine - fields which are all brought together under the catch-all term “urbanism”.
+MONU is an English-language, annual magazine on urbanism that focuses on the city in a broad sense, including its politics, economy, geography, ecology, its social aspects, as well as its physical structure and architecture.
+Therefore, architecture is one of many fields covered by the magazine - fields which are all brought together under the catch-all term "urbanism".
 MONU is edited in the city of Rotterdam, Netherlands.
 Continuous publication began in June 2004.
 It refers to itself as an independent, non-conformist, niche publication that collects critical articles, images, concepts, and urban theories from architects, urbanists and theorists from around the world on a given topic.

 MONU claims to examine topics that are important to the future of our cities and urban regions from a variety of perspectives and to provide a platform for comparative analysis.
-The different viewpoints, contexts and methods of analysis allow for an exploration of various topics in a rich fashion.
-The combination of the writings and projects created within different cultures and from different professional backgrounds generates new insights in the complex phenomena connected to cities.
+The different viewpoints, contexts, and methods of analysis allow for an in-depth exploration of various topics.
+The combination of writings and projects created within different cultures and from different professional backgrounds generates new insights into the complex phenomena connected to cities.
 The magazine functions as a platform for the exchange of ideas and thus constitutes a collective intelligence on urbanism.